-The Medical Licensing Assessment test will have two parts: an applied knowledge test that will be computer-based, and a clinical and professional skills assessment.
+The Medical Licensing Assessment (MLA) will have two parts: an applied knowledge test that is computer-based, and a clinical and professional skills assessment.

-The aim of the Medical Licensing Assessment is to provide a standardised means of assessing all UK doctors, which in turn will help ensure patient safety.
-It will also incorporate and replace the PSA.
+The aim of the MLA is to provide a standardised means of assessing all UK Doctors, which in turn will help to ensure patient safety.

 The Medical Licensing Assessment is a pass/fail assessment.
-It’s not designed to rank Medicine graduates and scores won’t be used in the Foundation Training selection process.
+It isn’t designed to rank Medicine graduates and scores won’t be used in the Foundation Training selection process.

-With the current system, Medical graduates sit their final written and clinical exams at their Medical School and if they pass, they can apply for provisional registration on the GMC Medical Register.
+Currently, medical graduates sit their final written and clinical exams at their Medical School – and if they pass, they can apply for provisional registration on the GMC Medical Register.
 This then allows them to apply for Foundation Training.

-Changes to the Medical Licensing Assessment doesn’t have any impact on Foundation Training selection.
+Changes to the Medical Licensing Assessment don’t have any impact on Foundation Training selection.
 It’s simply a pass/fail test, and selection for Foundation Training remains the same.

 When you apply for Foundation Training, you are assessed on your Education Performance Measure and your Situational Judgement Test.
 You can score up to 50 points on each.
 Find out more about EPM and SJT.